-Sixty percent of women in the U.S. are overweight, putting these women at higher risk for heart disease, stroke, diabetes, high blood pressure and some types of cancer, according to the National Women's Health Information Center.
-Weight loss for overweight or obese women is a matter of health and longevity, and shedding extra pounds means hacking away at excess fat throughout your body.
+Sixty percent of women in the U.S. have overweight, putting them at higher risk for heart disease, stroke, diabetes, high blood pressure and some types of cancer, according to the National Women's Health Information Center.
+Weight loss for people who have overweight or obesity is a matter of health and longevity, and shedding extra pounds means hacking away at excess fat throughout your body.
 For women, this means that weight loss can affect breast size and bra cup size, since fat makes up part of breast composition.

 Breasts are made up of fat, glands, milk ducts and connective tissue.
 Younger women have a higher ratio of glandular tissue to fat than older women.
 Significant changes in breast composition take place as estrogen levels decrease during menopause.
 Glandular tissue shrinks with age and hormonal fluctuations, making room for additional fat tissue.
 These factors impact the extent to which weight loss affects bra cup size.